-Avoid heating up a baby’s bottle in a microwave, no matter what’s in the bottle.
+Never heat up a baby’s bottle in a microwave, no matter what’s in the bottle.

-Swishing or shaking may help with the hotspots, but it’s better to be safe than sorry when making formula for a hungry baby.
+Swishing or shaking might help get rid of the hotspots, but it’s better to be safe than sorry when making formula for a hungry baby.

 If you add too little water, your baby could be at risk of dehydration.

 It’s essential for your baby’s health and wellbeing that you follow the recipe exactly, to make sure the feed contains the proper nutrients, in the right balance.